-OPT 601 Introduction of Clinical Skills III
+OPT 601 Clinical Skills III

 Students continue development of their knowledge and skills in refractive care and patient assessment.
 Students begin the development of advanced patient assessment and management skills.
 Summative practical evaluations prepare students for patient care experiences that will qualify them for internship in the clinical course.
-Credit Hours: 0.5

-OPT 607 Introduction to Pharmacology
+OPT 607 Pharmacology I

 Introduction to Pharmacology provides students with a comprehensive understanding of the fundamental principles governing drug actions with the human body.
 This course delves into the complex mechanisms of pharmacodynamics and pharmacokinetics, elucidating how drugs interact with biological systems and how the body processes these substances.
 Additionally, students will learn about the intricacies of the autonomic nervous system and its modulation by pharmacological agents.
 By the end of this course, students will have a solid foundation in pharmacology, enabling them to comprehend concepts of mechanism of drug action, predict drug behavior, and understand the clinical implications of pharmacological interventions in health and disease.
+Credit Hours: 1.5